Matterhorn-ADA/Matterhorn-ADA.github.io/index.md

 <iframe src="//plot.ly/~matterhorn_ada/3.embed" width="100%" height="400" frameborder="0" scrolling="no"></iframe>

+*The number of events reported in the period 2015-2017 are grouped by the countries where they happened and the number of articles sums up all the GDELT news articles these events received.
+Typically, an event is mentioned in about 5 to 10 news articles, but this number can exceed 100 and more.
+The size of the bubbles is proportional to the population of the country.*
+{: style="text-align: justify"}

 ### How much is too much?
 Do we have a saturation limit?
 Does increasing number of conflicts make people feel worse and worse or is there some limit?